danielfranze/technimapper-m3u-proxy/README.md

 A lightweight abstraction proxy that stabilizes shifting TechniSat UPnP streams into a permanent, static M3U playlist tailored exclusively for Dispatcharr.

-## The Problem This Tool Solves
+## The Problem: Dynamic Stream Instability
-Hardware receivers like the **TechniSat DIGIT ISIO STC** generate live TV streams locally, but they suffer from a major flaw for automated homelab setups: **the receiver constantly changes the internal stream URLs and dynamic parameters** (e.g., after channel rescans, background updates, or device reboots).
+Hardware receivers like the TechniSat DIGIT ISIO STC generate live TV streams locally, but they suffer from a major design flaw for automated homelab setups: The Twonky UPnP server on these devices constantly changes the internal stream URLs and dynamic session parameters (e.g., after channel rescans, background updates, or simple device reboots).

-If you link these raw URLs directly into automated IPTV tools like **Dispatcharr**, your setup will constantly break because the old URLs point to dead ends after a change, destroying your hard-earned channel mapping.
+If you link these raw URLs directly into automated IPTV tools like Dispatcharr, your setup will constantly break.
+The old URLs point to dead ends as soon as the receiver refreshes its internal state, effectively destroying your channel mappings.

+### The Solution: TechniSat M3U Mapper
+Note: This tool is specifically designed and tested for the TechniSat DIGIT ISIO STC.
+Other TechniSat receiver models have not been tested and are currently not officially supported.

-**TechniSat M3U Mapper** acts as a smart abstraction layer to solve this exact headache:
+The TechniSat M3U Mapper acts as a smart abstraction layer to solve this exact headache:

-1. It runs a background cron engine to constantly crawl the receiver's shifting UPnP structure and fetches the *latest* valid stream URLs.
+Dynamic Synchronization: It runs a background cron engine to constantly crawl the receiver's shifting UPnP structure and fetches the latest, currently valid stream URLs.

-2. It maps these constantly changing URLs to **permanent, static Channel IDs** that you define once via the Web UI.
+Static Mapping: It maps these volatile, constantly changing URLs to permanent, static Channel IDs that you define once via the Web UI.

-3. It serves a consistent, unchanging M3U playlist. **Dispatcharr only talks to this Mapper**, meaning Dispatcharr's configuration stays 100% stable and never breaks again when the receiver changes its internal URLs.
+Persistent Playlist: It serves a consistent, unchanging M3U playlist.
+Dispatcharr only talks to this Mapper, meaning your configuration stays 100% stable.
+Your setup will never break again, even when the receiver shuffles its internal URL parameters.

 ## Targeted Integration
 This tool is **specifically built and optimized to be utilized exclusively in tandem with Dispatcharr**.
 It serves as the dedicated translation bridge, eliminating formatting mismatches and URL instability natively, feeding your TechniSat tuner streams reliably into your automated **Dispatcharr** pipeline.